-A Business case (or draft or finalised BSSAR) needs to be provided with a bid to sell proposed credits.
-The BCT will undertake a review of the Business case to ensure that the proposed credits for the bid are likely to be created.
-The Business case is accepted if the BCT, in its sole discretion, is satisfied that the proposed BSA is likely to create the required number and types of wanted credits.
-If the Business case is not accepted, then the bid will be rejected.
+The BCT will undertake a review of the business case / BSSAR.
+The document is accepted if the BCT, in its sole discretion, is satisfied that the proposed BSA (or proposed variation to an existing BSA) is likely to create the required number and types of wanted credits.
+If the document is not accepted, then the bid will be rejected.